 Institutional reforms, system improvements, and infrastructure development are required to facilitate the implementation of strategies, programs, and activities of this program.
-It would be necessary to establish a dedicated office - the Marine Environment Protection Office - that would offer oversight and general direction for the implementation of the program strategies and projects.
+It would be necessary to establish a dedicated office - the Marine Environment Protection Office - that would perform oversight functions and provide general direction for the implementation of the program strategies and projects.